vyca2017/content/content/tutorials/freecom/part-3.md

 ### What are GraphQL Subscriptions?

-[Subscriptions](http://graphql.org/blog/subscriptions-in-graphql-and-relay/) are a GraphQL feature that allow to get **realtime updates** from the database in a GraphQL backend.
+[Subscriptions](http://graphql.org/blog/subscriptions-in-graphql-and-relay/) are a GraphQL feature that allow you to get **realtime updates** from the database in a GraphQL backend.
 You set them up by _subscribing_ to changes that are caused by specific _mutations_ and then execute some code in your application to react to that change.

 Using Apollo Client, you can benefit from the full power of subscriptions.
 Apollo [implements subscriptions based on web sockets](https://dev-blog.apollodata.com/graphql-subscriptions-in-apollo-client-9a2457f015fb#.fapq8d7yc).

 The simplest way to get started with a subscription is to specify a callback function where the modified data from the backend is provided as an argument.
-In a chat application where you're interested in any changes on the `Message` type, which is either that a _new message has been sent_, that _an existing message was modified_ or an _existing message was deleted_ this could look as follows:
+In a chat application you might be interested in any changes on the `Message` type.
+This can be either a _new message has been sent_, _an existing message was modified_ or an _existing message was deleted_.
+The code for such a subscription could look as follows:

 ```js
 // subscribe to `CREATED`, `UPDATED` and `DELETED` mutations